stashapp/stash/docs/DEVELOPMENT.md

 * `make pre-ui` - Installs the UI dependencies.
 Only needs to be run once before building the UI for the first time, or if the dependencies are updated
 * `make generate` - Generate Go and UI GraphQL files
+* `make generate-stash-box-client` - Generate Go files from a Stash-box
 * `make fmt-ui` - Formats the UI source code
 * `make ui` - Builds the frontend
 * `make build` - Builds the binary (make sure to build the UI as well... see below)